HB-4668

 Plain Language

-The safety and security protocol must cover twelve detailed areas: model exclusion criteria for limited-risk models, intolerable risk thresholds and responses, testing and assessment procedures (including evasion and misuse scenarios), deployment decision procedures, physical/digital/organizational security against unauthorized access, safeguard efficacy assessments, incident response procedures, procedures for reassessment upon model modification or expanded access, incident reporting conditions, protocol modification conditions, scientific reproducibility details, and the role of financially disinterested third parties.
-This section defines the mandatory contents of the protocol required under Section 7.
+This section specifies the mandatory contents of the safety and security protocol.
+The protocol must detail: risk exclusion criteria for lower-risk models, intolerable risk thresholds and escalation procedures, testing and assessment procedures (including evasion, misuse, and model proliferation scenarios), deployment gating procedures, physical/digital/organizational security protections against unauthorized access, safeguard efficacy assessments, critical risk incident response procedures, re-assessment triggers for model modifications, incident reporting conditions, protocol modification conditions, scientific reproducibility disclosures, and the role of financially disinterested third parties.
+This is a content specification for the protocol required by section 7(1)(a), not an independent obligation.

 Statutory Text